 In September, the company scooped up $4.25 million in funding from Amazon CEO Jeff Bezos; Facebook, Zynga, and Twitter investor Yuri Milner; Alexis Ohanian of Reddit; and pioneering education investor Tom Vander Ark, among others (more from Vander Ark here).
 General Assembly plans to triple its New York classrooms to 12, and there are rumors that the company will expand to London, Seattle, and Washington, D.C.
 They will also expand online by recording classes and sessions and making class materials, like slide decks, available.

 its ambitions.
 General Assembly, like the others, has a Barbizon Modeling School problem: It is selling entrée into a hot glamour industry, where true success is available only to a lucky few.
 The 15 students in Kilrain’s course (chosen from more than 150 applicants) coughed up $3,000 for certification from an unaccredited for-profit startup that didn’t exist 10 months ago.
-It’s not yet clear whether that piece of paper will be meaningful in five years--or even in 2012.
-At these prices, the ones who need this opportunity the most--students who graduated from ITT Technical Institute instead of Yale, folks who may have already incurred significant student-loan debt--could also be those with the most to lose.
+It’s not yet clear whether that piece of paper will be meaningful in five years–or even in 2012.
+At these prices, the ones who need this opportunity the most–students who graduated from ITT Technical Institute instead of Yale, folks who may have already incurred significant student-loan debt–could also be those with the most to lose.